How to sum cells by criteria

 5. Press OK.

-- Microsoft Excel provides additional functions that can be used to analyse your data based on a condition or criteria:
+• Microsoft Excel provides additional functions that can be used to analyze your data based on a condition or criteria:

-- To analyse data in a list based on criteria, such as profit margins or product types, use the database and list management functions (DCOUNT, DCOUNTA, DSUM etc.).
+• To analyze data in a list based on criteria, such as profit margins or product types, use the database and list management functions (DCOUNT, DCOUNTA, DSUM etc.).